A Teaching Collection

-The Appalachian Studies Artifacts Teaching Collection supports teaching and research in several disciplines.
+The Appalachian Artifacts Teaching Collection supports teaching and research in several disciplines.
 The collection is used in courses, in exhibits, and for individual research projects.
 Portions of the collection are always on exhibit in the Appalachian Center Gallery.
-Teachers, students, and researchers can access the collection through the curator.
+Students, teachers, and researchers can access the collection through the curator.
 Online guides to the collection are available.
-Only objects are held in the Center.
-The Hutchins Library’s Special Collections and Archives holds:
+Only 3-D objects are held in the Center.
+The Hutchins Library’s Special Collections and Archives holds papers, documents, books, and photographs.

 Using Our Artifact Collections